rasaviharhouse/Movie-Recommender-System/README.md

 # Movie-Recommender-System
-It recommends movies based on content and collaborative filtering
+Movie recommender system based on content and collaborative filtering.